morotijani/rest-api-php/README.md

 # .env file
 The .env file in the project contains sensitive information such as database credentials and secret keys.

-NB: users should ensure that the secret key used in their projects is unique and secure.
+NB: users should ensure that the SECRET_KEY used in their projects is unique and secure.

 # Getting Started